 The French school mid-term holidays just came and went.
 So did the wonderfully sunny weather we had: it was a surprising bonus to be in T-shirts at the end of October so we jumped on the RER train into Paris to the Museum of Chocolate.
-Are you ready for a quick virtual choco-story run around?
+Are you ready for a quick virtual choco-story tour?

 The Paris chocolate museum is well ‘spread out’ and presented on 3 floors.
 When we arrived, we could sense it was the school holidays: groups of youngsters and really young ones were being taken around.
 Whether they grasped the story of chocolate beats me, as the poor things seemed to be told off more than given the chance to listen.